Updated March 7th, 2019

-Maybe a seller isn’t famous, but they’re looking for privacy regardless.
+Maybe a seller isn’t famous, but they’re still looking for privacy.
 Perhaps they’ve just gone through a divorce and would prefer that not everyone know they’re selling their house.
 Or maybe the seller has accepted a job in a new city and don’t need their current coworkers knowing they’re moving.
 Whatever the reasons, keeping a listing on the down low—in an agent’s pocket—can be the answer.

 Sellers might also use a pocket listing as a marketing strategy.
-After all, many buyers are drawn to the exclusivity of a pocket sale.
+After all, many buyers are drawn to the exclusivity of exclusive property.

 Finally, as pocket listings typically only involve one agent, there are lower overall commissions to pay.